Get paid up to $18,750 for your referral to ExtensisHR! Start Referral Close

 • Relationship health and overall connectivity with manager/supervisors

-Partnering with a PEO can simplify this process.
-PEOs can help dive deeper into what employees want and what is needed for them to stay.
+Partnering with a PEO can simplify this process by helping businesses gain deeper insights into what employees truly value and what’s needed for them to stay.
 From there, they can create a personalized strategy to “re-recruit” staff and highlight a company’s value, including elements like consistent communication, customized employee benefits, and establishing a re-onboarding program.

-Additionally, PEOs can provide additional resources (such as guides and best-practice materials) to help small business leaders with workplace culture and engagement initiatives.
+Additionally, PEOs can provide additional resources, like guides and best-practice materials, to help small business leaders with workplace culture and engagement initiatives.

-How to pick the right partner to solve your small business HR issues
+Picking the right partner to solve your small business HR challenges

-For many SMBs, HR challenges and issues can prevent companies from reaching their full potential.
+HR concerns can prevent many SMBs from reaching their full potential.

-Tightening budgets, inadequate employee benefits offerings, recruiting difficulties, and compliance issues can result in problems for any employer, especially small ones.
+Limited budgets, evolving employee benefits expectations, recruiting difficulties, and compliance complexities can impact any employer, particularly small ones.

-However, seeking an outsourcing solution, such as a PEO, can help overcome these challenges and turn them into competitive advantages that help an SMB stand out in the crowded recruiting landscape while achieving bottom-line growth.
+However, leveraging an HR outsourcing solution, such as a PEO, equips small businesses to overcome these challenges and turn them into competitive advantages that positively impact their recruiting efforts and bottom line.

-Researching PEOs and other forms of HR outsourcing can help a business owner better understand how these solutions work, what this type of partnership will mean for an organization and its employees, and whether a partnership makes sense.
+By researching PEOs and other forms of HR outsourcing, business leaders can better understand how these solutions work and what this type of partnership would mean for their organization and employees.

 But, with hundreds of PEOs in the country, how do business leaders choose a potential partner?
 Some factors to consider include: